sneha-4-22/CryptoMate/README.md

 ## Features

-- **Historical Data Visualization:** View historical closing prices and daily trading volume for selected stocks.
+- The GUI application will open in your default web browser.
-- **Forecast Data:** Generate forecasted price trends for the selected stock based on machine learning predictions.
+- You can interact with the dashboard to select the stock, date range, and number of years for prediction using the Taipy GUI components.
-- **Customizable:** Easily select the stock, date range, and number of years for prediction.
+- Explore the historical data and forecasted trends.

 ## Requirements